 - Changed DB from mongodb to MySQL.

 Every 60 seconds, the tool queries the PasteBin API for the latest 100 pastes.
 It contains a reference paste ID so it isn’t scanning pastes multiple times and wasting processor cycles.
 The paste ID is then used to download the full paste text and searched using a list of regular expressions.
-These attempt to identify email addresses, hashed passwords, Cisco device configuration files, and other such data.
+These attempts to identify email addresses, hashed passwords, Cisco device configuration files, and other such data.
 If the paste has information that is considered interesting, the paste information (author, paste ID, interesting content type) are saved into the database and a line is written to the log file that identifies the paste ID and what kind of data it contains.

-Features to be added
+Features to be Added

 As with any project, there is always more that can be done.
 We have compiled a list of features that I will work on adding in my free time.
 These features include: